melicerte/mercure-test/README.md

 ### Server : Send date and time to all clients

-A command has been created to send date adn time to all targets
+A command has been created to send date and time to all targets

 ```shell script
 bin/console app:send-time-message